markope/crossbarwww/website/crossbario/iotcookbook/Raspberry-Pi-Speech-Synthesis.md

 ## Try it out

-The code for the example consists of a adapter written in Python and AutobahnPython using Twisted.
+The code for the example consists of an adapter written in Python and AutobahnPython using Twisted.
 The adapter runs on the Pi and connects to Crossbar.io running on a network accessible from the Pi.

 Included is a frontend running in the browser.
 The frontend is written in JavaScript using AutobahnJS and connects to the same Crossbar.io router instance as the adapter connects to.
 Consequently, the frontend is able to invoke the procedures exposed on the Pi and subscribe to events generated from there.